GithHayden/django-mythware/README.md

 # Mythware

 Mythware is an agile project management software application, developed using **Django**, a Python web-framework.
-The target audience is any user/team who would like (software application fictious for purpose of this project), to manage projects.
-Mythware provides a user authentication feature, allowing users to request free bug fixes and paid upgrades.
-User profiles also provide access to an issues tracker, allowing users to track issues.
+The target audience is any user/team who would like to manage projects.
+Mythware provides a user authentication feature, allowing users to request free bug fixes and paid upgrades via an issues tracker.

 ## UX
 The following section describes the UX process for this project.